New Students for a Democratic Society: 2010s

-SDS at the University of Houston also participated in the March 4 National Day of Action to Defend Education, along with SDS chapters nationwide, as well as national anti-war, anti-occupation and Israeli apartheid Week campaigns.
+In March 2010, University of Houston SDS joined the March 4 National Day of Action to Defend Education, along with SDS chapters nationwide.

-In March 2010, members of the University of Wisconsin Milwaukee's chapter of SDS staged a protest outside the Chancellor's building.
+In March 2010, University of Wisconsin Milwaukee SDS members staged a protest outside the Chancellor's building.
 The event, designed to protest rising tuition costs, was met with a police presence.
 Police began using pepper spray, and arrested sixteen members of the protest, including both SDS members and allied organizations on campus through the Education Rights Campaign.